Introduction to Bacon & the Art of Living

 Denitrification is the reverse where a more complex molecule is broken down to the point where it ends up with a simple molecule like nitric oxide (NO) or pure nitrogen gas ().
 Denitrification is, therefore, the reverse of nitrification.
 This time it starts with a complex compound of nitrate () which is changed into nitrite (), into nitric oxide (NO), into nitrous oxide () and finally back into nitrogen gas or molecular nitrogen ().
 Note the gain or loss of the oxygen atom in both processes.

 Based on their very thorough work, Dr. Polenske believes that nitrite is present through this process of denitrification of nitrate by bacteria.
-He expects there to be much public concern following his discovery since nitrite is seen as a poison.
-(9) There is a constant battle from farmers to keep their cattle away from water that has nitrite and in every major newspaper, in every town and city, the nitrite levels in the town’s drinking water are published every week so that citizens know to avoid it.”
+He expects there to be much public concern following his discovery.
+(9)

 Jeppe was now becoming particularly excited.
-“Eben,” he said and put his hands around my shoulders.
-In his other hand, he had a pen and started drawing a picture for me on a blank piece of paper on his desk.
-“In dry curing we start with nitrate.
+“Eben, Minette!” he said and put his hands around our shoulders.
+“In dry curing, we start with nitrate.
 Sodium or potassium or calcium or magnesium nitrate, depending on where you harvest the nitrate from.
-We now use it to mix into salt and rub it on the meat to cure in dry curing.
+Nitrogen and THREE oxygen atoms.
+We mix it into salt and rub it on the meat to cure in dry curing.
 What is happening?”

 I told him that the nitrate will be turned into nitrite by bacteria.
 “Yes, yes, yes!”
 He said impatiently.
 “But what else?
 What do you see?”
 Still, I had no clue what he was talking about.